dlchamp/Ping-to-Discord/README.md

     * Updated the readme to include configuration and setup information
     * Added a retry to failed ping - now will try up to 3 times if first attemped failed before reporting the status (if change) to Discord webhook
     * Added ability to mention 1 or more members/roles
-    * Added config examples in config.json.sample
+    * Added config examples in config.

 * 1.0
     * Initial commit.